About the Everest Base Camp Trek

 Pros:

-- Clear mountain views and stable weather conditions.
+- Clear mountain views and good weather.

-- Comfortable daytime temperatures for trekking.
+- Comfortable daytime temperatures.

-- Vibrant landscapes with blooming flowers.
+- Beautiful landscapes with flowers.

 Cons: